Name:Corey Allen Pavin

 Played as the New Zealand Open (Dec 6-9).
 Second-placed Terry Gale (Aus) finished 4 shots behind first-time Australia Tour winner Pavin (USA).
 [Paraparaumu Beach GC, Paraparaumu, NZ].

 Played as the Houston Coca-Cola Open (April 26-29).
-Second-placed Buddy Gardner (USA) finished 1 shot behind first-time PGA Tour winner Pavin (USA).
+Second-placed Buddy Gardner (USA) finished 1 shot behind 24 -year-old Corey Pavin (USA), who recorded his first PGA Tour win.
 [The Woodlands CC, nr Houston, TX].

 Played as the Lufthansa German Open.
 Second-placed Seve Ballesteros (Esp) and Tony Johnstone (Zim) finished 3 shots behind Pavin (USA).
 [Golf & Land Club Köln, Refrath, nr Cologne, Germany].